Britain's Next Top Model series 2: Week 7

-The girls shot a thirty-second jewellery promotion commercial for QVC with top promo director Jason Clifford.
-Back in the house, Cycle 1 winner Lucy Ratcliffe visited and gave the girls some tips.
+The top 7 contestants shot a thirty-second jewellery promotion commercial for QVC with top promo director Jason Clifford.
+Back in the house, Cycle 1 winner Lucy Ratcliffe visited and gave the contestants some tips.
 They interviewed her about her life as a model.

-The following day, the girls had a fake press conference for selling a new lip gloss product.
+The following day, the contestants had a fake press conference for selling a new lip gloss product.
 Later, they arrived at Company Magazine headquarters, where they met the magazine's editor Victoria White.
 Jasmia won the conference challenge and picked Tamar with her to meet Christian Slater in Garrick Theatre at his stage play One Flew Over The Cuckoo's Nest.

 The next day, they had a country life photo shoot.
 Jasmia, Amber and Abbey had good photos.
 During the judging panel, Sarah and Abbey were impressive in the thirty second commercial.
 Lisa said that millions of home viewers would see the commercial.
 The judges decided in a split decision to eliminate two girls this week.

 In the end, Tamar and Georgina were in the bottom two and were both eliminated when Lisa pulled out a blank photo, shocking the remaining girls.
 Tamar was sent home due to her inability to hide her large legs in pictures; Georgina was sent home because her face didn't photograph well.